wechaty/docusaurus/docusaurus/docs/getting-started/running-on-gitpod.md

 title: Running on Gitpod
 ---

-If you are total begginer to wechaty this tutorial will guide you how to run the [Ding Dong bot](https://github.com/wechaty/wechaty-getting-started/blob/master/examples/ding-dong-bot.ts) from the [Wechaty Getting Started](https://github.com/wechaty/wechaty-getting-started) GitHub repository directly on the browser using **Gitpod**.
+If you are total beginner to wechaty this tutorial will guide you how to run the [Ding Dong bot](https://github.com/wechaty/wechaty-getting-started/blob/master/examples/ding-dong-bot.ts) from the [Wechaty Getting Started](https://github.com/wechaty/wechaty-getting-started) GitHub repository directly on the browser using **Gitpod**.

 Gitpod is an online and open source platform for automated and ready-to-code development environments.

-Follow the steps below to get started.
+Follow the steps below to get started:

 1. **Click** the button below to access a complete setup of [Wechaty Getting Started](https://github.com/wechaty/wechaty-getting-started/blob/master/examples/ding-dong-bot.ts) **ding-dong BOT** project on gitpod.